-Many other resources can be requested at the time of job submission using the Moab Workload Manager.
-See Resource Manager Extensions on page 1 in the Moab Workload Manager Administrator Guide for a list of these supported requests and correct syntax.
+Many other resources can be requested at the time of job submission using Moab Workload Manager (via the gsub -W x= syntax (or gsub -1 in limited cases), or via msub -1 or msub -W x=).
+See Resource Manager Extensions in the Moab Workload Manager Administrator Guide for a list of these supported requests and correct syntax.